SumoLogic/sumologic-documentation/docs/observability/aws/deploy-use-aws-observability/deploy-with-terraform.md

 * [providers.tf](https://github.com/SumoLogic/sumologic-solution-templates/blob/master/aws-observability-terraform/providers.tf): Provides Terraform configurations to declare the providers they require to have Terraform install and use them.
 See [Providers Configuration Language](https://www.terraform.io/docs/language/providers/index.html) for more information.
 * [variables.tf](https://github.com/SumoLogic/sumologic-solution-templates/blob/master/aws-observability-terraform/variables.tf): Provides parameters for a Terraform module, allowing aspects of the module to be customized without altering the module's own source code, and allowing modules to be shared between different configurations.
 See [Input Variables](https://www.terraform.io/docs/language/values/variables.html) for more information.
 * [output.tf](https://github.com/SumoLogic/sumologic-solution-templates/blob/master/aws-observability-terraform/output.tf): Provides specific return values for a Terraform module.
 See [Output Values](https://www.terraform.io/docs/language/values/outputs.html) for more information.
-* [field.tf](https://github.com/SumoLogic/sumologic-solution-templates/blob/master/aws-observability-terraform/field.tf): creates fields and FERs in sumo logic field schema
+* [field.tf](https://github.com/SumoLogic/sumologic-solution-templates/blob/master/aws-observability-terraform/field.tf): creates fields and FERs in the Sumo Logic field schema
-* [fields.sh](https://github.com/SumoLogic/sumologic-solution-templates/blob/master/aws-observability-terraform/fields.sh): This script imports the existing fields and FERs (required by AWS Observability Solution) present in the user's Sumo Logic account.
+* [fields.sh](https://github.com/SumoLogic/sumologic-solution-templates/blob/master/aws-observability-terraform/fields.sh): This script imports the existing fields and FERs (required by AWS Observability Solution) present in the your Sumo Logic account.

 ## Step 1: Set up the Terraform environment

 Before you run the Terraform script, perform the following actions on a server machine of your choice:

 1. Install [Terraform](https://www.terraform.io/) version [0.13.0](https://releases.hashicorp.com/terraform/) or later.
 To check the installed Terraform version, run the following command:
     ```bash